rutujamandlik/Exam-Mastery/README.md

-# TOEFL MASTER - TOEFL MASTER Online Test Platform
+# Exam Mastery - TOEFL MASTER Online Test Platform

 ## Project Description

-TOEFL MASTER is an online TOEFL MASTER test platform.
-The platform provides multiple mock tests to help users improve their listening, reading, writing, and speaking TOEFL MASTER exam performance.
-TOEFL MASTER can predict the user's overall TOEFL MASTER band score with a score calculator.
+Exam Mastery is an online TOEFL MASTER test platform.
+The platform provides multiple mock tests to help users improve their listening, reading, writing, and speaking TOEFL exam performance.
+Exam Mastery can predict the user's overall TOEFL  band score with a score calculator.
 It consists of an AI-based speaking assessment to help users improve Fluency & Coherence, Lexical Resources, Grammatical range and accuracy, and Pronunciation.
 It lets users post their scores on social media platforms like Facebook, Twitter, and Whatsapp.
-TOEFL MASTER have an interactive dashboard for registered users to help track their progress and view past test mock exams.
+Exam Mastery have an interactive dashboard for registered users to help track their progress and view past test mock exams.

 ## User Requirements